Example E-Tivities from the University of Limerick (Various Disciplines)

 Task: Debate/ discuss this statement.
 Refer to personal experiences and/or research studies whenever feasible.
 Feel free to make multiple contributions between now and the due date.

 E-tivity 6: To tweet or not to tweet?
 That is the question!

-Purpose: The purpose of this e-tivity is to introduce students to a social media tool that can also be used for pedagogical purposes.
-Through using Twitter, students will also stay abreast of emerging trends in e-learning and related disciplines.
+Purpose: The purpose of this e-tivity is to introduce students to a social media tool that can also be used for pedagogical and networking purposes.
+Through using Twitter, students will stay abreast of emerging trends in e-learning, technical communication, and related disciplines.

 Note: Your new Twitter username will only be used for e-learning related discussions on the MA programme, so please only use it for that purpose (you can setup another Twitter profile if you want to discuss other topics, if you haven't already done so).